shinshu-alps/rtl8852cu-20240510/FAQ.md

 Note: If your distro does not use grub, the RasPiOS is an example, you will need to read your distro docs to see how to do the above.

+Example for Raspberry Pi OS:

+$ sudo nano /boot/firmware/cmdline.txt

+add the following to the end of the `console=` line:

+usb-storage.quirks=0bda:1a2b:i

+Save, close the editor and reboot.

 -----